bbe2/Overview/README.md

 - >> And now for something completely different!---  https://plato.stanford.edu/
 - >>>>...and his substance is increased in the land <job 1:10>

-👋👋👋    building deep evidence and paradigm for terminal degree
+👋👋👋    building deep evidence for terminal degree
-👀- 👀-  👀 ---> Love digital dust, dwell times, geolocations, content scatter, and nonsense
+>>> 👀 ---> Love digital dust, dwell times, geolocations, content scatter, and nonsense